laurarokkjaer/Visual_portfolio_assignment_4/README.md

 The goal of this assignment was to demonstrate my knowledge within deep learning models used this semester, along with the building of a model which can predict facial expressions in images.

 ### Data source
-The data used in this assignment is from [kaggle](https://colab.research.google.com/github/RodolfoFerro/PyConCo20/blob/full-code/notebooks/Deep%20Learning%20Model.ipynb#scrollTo=59mL7DzN139i).
+The data used in this assignment is from [kaggle](https://colab.research.google.com/github/RodolfoFerro/PyConCo20/blob/full-code/notebooks/Deep%20Learning%20Model.ipynb#scrollTo=59mL7DzN139i) (FER2013 dataset).

 Official data description from above link:
 The csv file contains two main columns, "emotion" and "pixels".
 The "emotion" column contains a numeric code ranging from 0 to 6, inclusive, for the emotion that is present in the image.
 The "pixels" column contains a string surrounded in quotes for each image.
 The contents of this string a space-separated pixel values in row major order. test.csv contains only the "pixels" column and your task is to predict the emotion column.